ericmedvet/slides/evolutionary-robotics-phd-24/01-intro.md

 ## Exam

 The student is required to:
-1. choose a paper form a teacher-provided list of ER papers
+1. choose a paper form a teacher-provided list of **evolutionary robotics papers**
 2. read the paper!
 3. prepare a **10 minutes** presentation of the paper
   - more on the expected content later